-Deaf actress, 7, makes history in first ever all-signed TV advert break
+Deaf actress, 7, appears in all-signed TV advert break for hearing loss awareness week

 Maisie had already found recognition after acting in the Oscar-winning film 'The Silent Child'.

-She will appear alongside her mother, who is also deaf, in an advert jointly produced by ITV and supermarket Aldi.
+She will appear alongside her mother, who is also deaf, in an advert produced by supermarket Aldi.

 The signed break will also feature adverts from major brands including Microsoft, Gaviscon, Nurofen, Matalan, Velux, WeBuyAnyCar and Money Supermarket.